 K{ind} is the interpolation coefficient for the considered individual vehicle for the applicable WLTP test cycle.

 4.5.5.3.
-This paragraph is applicable only for Level 1A;

-Individual utility factor-weighted fuel consumption for OVC-HEVs and OVC-FCHVs $\,$
+Individual utility factor-weighted fuel consumption for OVC-HEVs and OVC-FCHVs

 The utility factor-weighted fuel consumption for an individual vehicle shall be calculated using the following equation: